'SIRHAN' PRESS INFORMATION

 What's a reporter to do, then?

-When the world becomes as absurd as a novel, perhaps the best thing for a journalist to do is become a novelist.
+When the world becomes as absurd as a novel, perhaps the best thing for a journalist to do is to write a novel.

 This is a book that only I could write, and I think that you'll enjoy reading it.
 I'm including links to some additional information below.
 When you're ready for a review copy or an interview, I can be reached via email (email@example.com) or by using the contact form on this site.